mrradd/electric_meatball/README.md

         "model": "gpt-4o-mini", //Can be any ChatGPT model.
         "organization": "your-organization" //Your super cool organization's name.
     },
     "promptFileName": "prompt.txt", //The name of the text file to read the prompt from.
-Must be a text file, and in the project root dir.
+Must be a text file, and in the project's root directory.
     "responseAnswerFileName": "answerTextOnly.txt" //The name of the text file where answers will be appended to.
-Also in the root dir.
+Must be a text file and in the project's root directory.
 }
 ```

-Both the "prompt file" and the "response answer file" need to be created before execution, or the program will likely break.

 The program expects only one "prompt" in the prompt file to be read at a time.
 The "response answer file" is always appended to.

-Sample response in the answer file.
+Sample of a single response in the answer file.
 ```
 ------RESPONSE START------